toomuchpete/code-sample-example/README.md

    have to calculate the new league rankings after each week's games.
 The website is
    written in Ruby on Rails and the code runs in a nightly job.
 It's a good example of my understanding of separation of concerns in an Object-Oriented application.

+2. **Sports League Rainout Notifications** -- For that same league, we send
+   notifications by text or email when a player's game is rained out.
+We want
+   to make them confirm the phone number or email address in most cases.
+This
+   sample demonstrates the use of asynchronous jobs and external APIs.

 -----
 _Note: this repository contains code written by [Pete Holiday](https://github.com/toomuchpete),